testflows/TestFlows-WebSite/source/handbook/index.md

 ### Randomizing Combinations

-Use the `random` test attribute of the [TestSketch] to randomize order of combinations.
+Use the `random` test attribute of the [TestSketch] to randomize the order of combinations.

 For example,